PascalCoinDev/PascalCoin/README.md

   - Account Object change:
     - Changed return value of "price".
 Previously was returned without decimals in native value (inconsistency bug), now will be returned as a PASCURRENCY (with 4 decimals)
 - Bug fixed: DoProcess_GetAccount_Request request type=1 (single account) didn't returned only 1
+- Bug fixed: Invalid "lastBlockCache" value when found and orphan block that causes invalid propagation until a new block is found.
+Fixed.
+- Net protocol upgraded to "8" in order to accept new network p2p calls:
+  - "Fast block propagation" : NetOp 0x0012 for PIP-0015
+  - "Get blockchain operations": NetOp 0x0013 for PIP-0015
+  - "Get Public key accounts": NetOp 0x0032

 ### Build 3.0.1 - 2018-05-07
 - Deprecated use of OpenSSL v1.0 versions.
 Only allowed OpenSSL v1.1 versions